 And anyway.
 Hamsters are smelly and boring.

-There are not many families with small kids who don’t hear that familiar question about ten times a day: “Can we get a dog?”.
-Dogs bring many benefits to children, they teach responsibility, compassion and let’s face it; they will be your child’s best friend!
-But, before you pick the most unique dog name you can think of and then rush out and buy the cutest puppy in the store, think seriously about which dog breed would suit both your lifestyle and your kids.
+But, before you pick the most unique dog name you can think of and then rush out and buy the cutest puppy in the store, think seriously about which is the best dog breed for kids and which breed would suit both your family and your lifestyle.

 - Would the dog suit the age of your kids?
 Some breeds of dog are happier around only adults or single gender.

 - Would the dog’s age suit your kids?
 Would your kids love to get a puppy and be involved in the training and the puppy socializing, or are your kids at an age where they would prefer an older, calm dog who knows the ropes and doesn’t mess on the kitchen floor?

 - Do you travel away a lot?
 If you would prefer to take future holidays with your dog make sure your vehicle is big enough to take everyone!

 - What is the energy level of the dog?
 If you are a family who likes to spend the weekends practising for a half marathon, then a couch potato dog breed won’t be for you.

 - Particular breeds will require different levels of care.
 Long-haired dogs such as the Bernese breed will need to be brushed frequently, certain breeds are more prone to diabetes, or, if you choose to adopt an older dog, he may already have an ongoing condition that you will need to care for.
 Think about these factors if you know that you are away from home a lot and will be leaving your new dog with a pet sitter.